Changing data with config modifiers

 The Redox processing stage(s) happen in the middle, both going to and back from a destination.
 You can't link config modifiers to these stages.

-During that middle stage, we convert data into a Redox data model or FHIR® resource format.
-If the selector path you want to target isn't in one of our standard data models or resources, it might unintentionally get erased or ignored before arriving at the destination.
+During the middle stage(s), we convert data into a Redox data model or FHIR® resource format.
+If the selector you want to target isn't in one of our standard data models or resources, it might unintentionally get erased or ignored before arriving at the destination.
 Other changes that don't fit in these standard formats might also be ignored.

 Changes based on conditions